devchallenges-io/curriculum/2-responsive-web/challenges/group_1/4-process-page.md

 - CSS styling to match the design
 - Highlight element for section heading

-## About

-This challenge is to practice responsive design with HTML and CSS skills.
-The challenge is to create a process page that you need to work with different break-points.

 ## Technical Details

 You can use the provided `box-shadow` values or customize it with your own values.